IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-03/README.md

 Create the class [ArticlesService.java](https://github.com/nheidloff/workshop-quarkus-openshift-reactive-endpoints/blob/master/finish/rest-json-quickstart/src/main/java/org/acme/rest/json/ArticlesService.java).
 To keep this as simple as possible, there is only one method to read a list of articles.

 Note that the annotations @Get and @Produces can be confusing.
-These are the JAX-RS annotations you used in the previous lab.
+These are the JAX-RS annotations you used in the previous exercise.
 This time however they are not used to expose REST APIs, but to define how to invoke remote APIs.

 Also note that the service does not return a Response object directly.
 Instead it returns a CompletionStage object with a Response object as described earlier.
 With the MicroProfile Rest Client you can invoke services both synchronously as well as asynchronously.